 Because you still want to be friends after the wedding.

 Even though the wedding is technically your big day, you still want your besties to have a blast along the way!
 Whether you're working with two bridesmaids or 20, it's über important to take good care of them and show your appreciation for their efforts.
-Follow these 12 steps to ensure a blissfully-happy bride tribe.
+Follow these 12 steps to ensure a blissfully-happy bridal party.

 1. Break the ice.